keerpawan/http2-node/Readme.md

 openssl req -x509 -newkey rsa:2048 -nodes -sha256 -subj '/CN=localhost' -keyout localhost-privkey.pem -out localhost-cert.pem
 ```

+Click on localhost-cert.pem and add it to your keychain

 ## Try it out

 Start the server and Goto: https://localhost:1234